-A company or trust is classified as a Personal Service Provider if:
+A company or trust is classified as a Personal Service Provider if: tick the appropriate blocks) 1 any services are rendered personally to a client of the company or trust by a connected person to the company or trust, And the person would be regarded as an employee had he rendered the services directly to the client (i.e. not through the company/trust), Or 2 the service must be performed mainly at the premises of the client and the service provider is subject to control and supervision as to the manner in which the service is performed, Or more than 80% of the income of the company or trust from services rendered consists, or is likely to consist of amounts received from any one client, Except 3 if the company or trust throughout the year of assessment employs 3 or more employees who are on a full time basis rendering the service on behalf of the company, other than a shareholder or member of the company or trust or a connected person to such person. f (1) a nd (2) is ticked, the company or trust is a PSP

-(tick the appropriate blocks)
+If (1) and (2) is ticked, the company or trust is a PSP.

-1 any services are rendered personally to a client of the company or trust by a connected person to the company or trust, AND The person would be regarded as an employee had he rendered the services directly to the client (i.e not through the company/trust), OR 2 the service must be performed mainly at the premises of the client and the service provider is subject to control and supervision as to the manner in which the service is performed, OR more than 80% of the income of the company or trust from services rendered consists, or is likely to consist of amounts received from any one client, EXCEPT if the company or trust throughout the year of assessment employs 3 or 3 more employees who are on a full time basis rendering the service on behalf of the company, other than a shareholder or member of the company or trust or a connected person to such person.
+If only (1) or (2) is ticked, the company or trust is not a PSP.

-- If (1) and (2) are ticked, the company or trust is a PSP. - If only (1) or (2) is ticked, the company or trust is not a PSP. - If (3) is ticked, the company or trust is not a PSP, even if (1) and (2) are ticked.
+If (3) is ticked, the company or trust is not a PSP, even if (1) and (2) is ticked.

-If the only ground on which the entity is declared to be a PSP is the "80% of service income" rule, the entity may supply the client an annual affidavit stating that it does not receive 80% of its service income from any one client, and the client may rely on this affidavit in good faith.
+If the only ground on which the entity is declared to be a PSP is the "80% of service income" rule, the entity may supply the client an annual affidavit that it does not receive 80% of its service income from any one client, and the client may rely on this affidavit in good faith.